Desperate Romantics: Works featured

 The poem Rossetti writes for Lizzie as she recuperates from her ordeal in Millais' bath tub is "Sudden Light" (c.
 1853–1854, published 1863).
-The final stanza, which Rossetti reads aloud to Lizzie before they first make love, appears in the 1870 edition of Rossetti's Collected Poems.
+The final stanza, which Rossetti reads aloud to Lizzie before they first have sex, appears in the 1870 edition of Rossetti's Collected Poems.
 Also featured are "Newborn Death" and "The Kiss".
 The verses read at Lizzie's funeral by her sister are from Lizzie's own poem "Dead Love" (c.
 1859).

 Historical accuracy

 One of the disclaimer slides that appear at the beginning of each episode.

 Each episode begins with the disclaimer: "In the mid-19th century, a group of young men challenged the art establishment of the day.
 The Pre-Raphaelite Brotherhood were inspired by the real world about them, yet took imaginative licence in their art.
 This story, based on their lives and loves, follows in that inventive spirit."
 In an interview for The Independent, Moyle noted that Bowker's adaptation of her source material required a "chronological sleight of hand" turning "the story that plays out in the book over 12 years into something that feels as if it's taking place over a couple of years – to keep up the pace, to make it feel modern."